microsoft/semantic-kernel/python/samples/demos/booking_restaurant/README.md

 ## Configuring the sample

-Please make sure your either your environment variables or your .env file contains the following:
+Please make sure either your environment variables or your .env file contains the following:

 - "BOOKING_SAMPLE_CLIENT_ID"
 - "BOOKING_SAMPLE_TENANT_ID"